Symplectic/vivo-bootstrapped/README.md

 ##License & Attribution

 This theme is released under the terms of the Mozilla Public License, v.
-2.0 and is a copyright of [Symplectic Limited](http://symplectic.co.uk).
+2.0 and is a copyright of [Symplectic](http://symplectic.co.uk).
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 Boiled down to smaller chunks, it can be described with the following conditions:

 ###This licence allows you to:
 * Freely download, modify and use the Symplectic Bootstrap theme, in whole or in part, for personal, company internal or commercial purposes.